Postpartum Depression and 10 Ways to Deal with it

 1. Baby blues

-You will know that you have baby blues when you are anxious, cry a lot, have trouble sleeping, feel tired, have mood swings, and feel sad.
+You will know that you have baby blues when you have depression symptoms like feeling anxious, cry a lot, have trouble sleeping, feel tired, have mood swings, and feel sad.
 Baby blues will make you feel like you cannot care for your baby, regardless of how ready you were.

 2. Postpartum major depression

 Postpartum major depression is a severe episode of depression.
-You will know you may be suffering from postpartum depression when you experience the following:
+You will know you may be suffering from postpartum depression when you experience the following symptoms:

 - Depressed mood

 You will also feel disinterested in things you would usually enjoy or even love to do, keep forgetting things, have a hard time concentrating, thinking, and making decisions.

 When you have postpartum depression, you may find yourself wanting to isolate yourself from people.
 Also, the changes in your eating and sleeping will often result in you having problems with your health.